-J. W. Kimball, "Modeling Controlled Switches and Diodes for Electro-Thermal Simulation," Proceedings of the IEEE 36th Power Electronics Specialists Conference, 2005.
-PESC'05, Institute of Electrical and Electronics Engineers (IEEE), Jan 2005.
+J. W. Kimball, "Modeling Controlled Switches and Diodes for Electro-Thermal Simulation," Proceedings of the 36th IEEE Annual Power Electronics Specialists Conference (2005, Recife, Brazil), pp. 2175 - 2179, Institute of Electrical and Electronics Engineers (IEEE), Jun 2005.

 Electrical and Computer Engineering

 Dymola; Losses; Power Converters; Switching Convertors; Circuit Simulation; Diodes; Parameter Estimation; Switching Systems; Timing Circuits; Behavioral Model; Switching Device Models; Timing Elements; Electric Switches